fluffle/goirc/README.md

 There is some example code that demonstrates usage of the library in `client.go`.
 This will connect to freenode and join `#go-nuts` by default, so be careful ;-)

+Please note: this branch has been feature-frozen for a while.
+Check out master for some interesting (but not backwards-compatible) changes that will become the new go1 branch when they're stable.

 ### Using the framework

 Synopsis: